WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 **If the board is connected:** hold the `BOOT` button down, and then press and release the `RST` (Reset) button.
 Then release the `BOOT` button.

 ![Meadow board with boot button labeled at the end of the header on the battery JST side of the board.](./wildernesslabs_meadow_boot_button.jpg)

+> NOTE: On macOS Sonoma and newer, you may need to allow USB device access for both regular Meadow mode and bootloader mode.
+If you release the `BOOT` button before allowing the USB access in bootloader mode, your device may not be available for writing the firmware.
+Repeat the above process after alowing for USB access to get into bootloader mode again.

 ### Step 7 - Flash Meadow.OS and Coprocessor Firmware